NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RAAA(A)
   - Is a hard knockdown
   - Less lift
+- 5X6
-- 5X6 activates into 5X and uses 6B attack; has a different super freeze animation; low and high crushes
+  - Activates into 5X and uses 6B attack
+  - Has a different super freeze animation
+  - Low and high crushes
+- 2X
-- 2X has less super freeze and more duration
+  - Has less super freeze
+  - Has more duration
+- 4X
+-  Requires 50% meter
-- 4X requires 50% meter; has more lift
+- Has more lift

 And for Naruto's ZTK transformation:

-- Takes 1.25x as much damage (instead of 1.5x); no passive health drain and passive meter gain reduced to 2 units per frame (from 40)
+- Takes 1.25x as much damage (instead of 1.5x)
+- No passive health drain
+- Passive meter gain reduced to 2 units per frame (from 40)
 - Health drain is paused during activated super
 - 5BBBB(B) bounces closer
+- 5BA(B)
+  - Has more lift
-- 5BA(B) has more lift, hitbox appears three frames later, made normal lift instead of spinning
+  - Hitbox appears three frames later
+  - Made normal lift instead of spinning
 - 5BAB(B) transition happens three frames faster
 - 5BAA(A) replaced with 8A
 - 5BAAA(A) replaced with 8A(A)
 - 5A given more float
+- 5A(A)
+  - Given more float
-- 5A(A) given more float and super cancellable
+  - Is super cancellable
 - 5A~A is -1 (from -7) (5A is now +7 on hit)
 - 6B low crushes
 - 8A